A Guide To Letter Of Credit: Features and Its Process

 Plus, there is no guarantor in the case of a loan while letters of credit include the bank as a legal guarantor for the borrower.

 What Is The Difference Between A Bank Guarantee And A Letter Of Credit?

-There is a slight difference between bank guarantee and letter of credit.
+There is a slight difference between a letter of credit and bank guarantee.
 In a bank guarantee, the bank ensures the seller on time payment if the debtor defaults while in a credit letter, the bank additionally assures fulfillment of contractual obligations on behalf of the buyer apart from the payment assurance.

 It means that the process of LC will continue even if the buyer defaults in payment while in the case of a bank guarantee, the bank reduces only the loss that occurred.